lmakarov/boot2docker-vagrant/README.md

 - Set the `VIRTUAL_HOST` environment variable for the web container in your setup (e.g. `VIRTUAL_HOST=example.com`)
 - Add an entry in your hosts file (e.g. `/etc/hosts`) to point the domain to the default box IP (`192.168.10.10`)
   - As an alternative see [Wildcard DNS](#dns) instructions below
+- Multiple domain names can be separated by comas: `VIRTUAL_HOST=example.com,www.example.com`

 Example docker run